Top 9 Food Choice Of What To Eat In Kallang

-Although other dishes served increases their prices, the dim sum still fits in your budget.
+Although other dishes served to increase their prices, the dim sum still fits your budget.
 The fried Swee Choon or Mee Suah Kueh tastes heavenly.
 So it’s no surprise why the Swee Choon restaurant became one of the staples in the area.
-Plus, it became the go-to dim sum spot when looking for what to eat in Kallang at wee hours.
+Plus, it became the go-to dim sum spot when looking for what to eat in Kallang during the wee hours.

 Ready your chopsticks skills at 183-191 Jalan Besar, Singapore, 208882.